 Anderson University is a member of the Council for Christian Colleges and Universities (CCCU), an organization of more than 180 colleges and universities.
 Through this membership, students are eligible to apply for a number of off-campus study programs through CCCU GlobalEd Program.
-Contact the University Registrar or visit cccuglobaled.org for more information.
+For more information, visit cccuglobaled.org or contact the University Registrar.

-CENTER FOR CAREER & CALLING
+CENTER FOR CAREER AND CALLING

-The Center for Career & Calling assists students in selecting a major and/or career path based on individual personalities, skills, abilities, and interests.
+The Center for Career and Calling assists students in selecting a major and/or career path based on individual personalities, skills, abilities, and interests.
 To prepare for a competitive and rapidly changing job market, students may participate in personalized, résumé reviews, resources for networking and job search strategies, and employer information sessions, career fair opportunities.
-Additional information is available online at anderson.edu/career.
+Additional information is available at anderson.edu/career.